 The Commission will continue to assist county and local units of government in the preparation of plans which refine and detail the regional plan.
-Beginning in 2005, Commission work efforts in relation to local land use planning will focus on developing multi-jurisdictional County-local comprehensive plans.
+During 2006, Commission work efforts in relation to local land use planning will focus on developing multi-jurisdictional County-local comprehensive plans.
 The Commission will continue to prepare local park and open space plans in response to requests from local communities.
 Preparation of the multi-jurisdictional comprehensive plans and local park and open space plans will include the conduct of inventory, analysis, forecast, plan design, plan evaluation, and report preparation work attendant to such plans.
 These work efforts include extensive public participation, including, in many cases, the use of community surveys.
-These efforts will be carried out within the framework of the 1999 State comprehensive planning law.
+These efforts will be carried out within the framework of the State comprehensive planning lawset forth in Section 66.1001 of the Wisconsin Statutes.

 The Commission will continue to respond to requests from public agencies and private interests for land use and natural resource base inventory data and related regional plan data from Commission files.
-Types of data to be provided include planning-related soils data; information on historic, existing, and planned land use; information on environmental corridors, isolated natural resource areas, and other environmentally sensitive areas; and information on prime agricultural lands.
+Types of data to be provided include planning-related soils data; information on historic, existing, and planned land use; information on environmental corridors, isolated natural resource areas, and other environmentally sensitive areas; and information on soils well suited for agricultural use.

-The Commission will continue to review locally prepared land use and public facility plans and boundary agreements as to their conformity with the regional plan.
+The Commission will continue to review locally prepared comprehensive and public facility plans and boundary agreements as to their conformity with the regional plan.

-As part of efforts to refine and detail the regional plan, the Commission staff in 2005 will complete work on a land use plan for the Town of Lafayette, and local park and open space plans for the Town of Salem and City of West Bend.
-The Commission staff will also complete publication work in 2005 on the Village of Hartland master plan and the STH 36 corridor design plan, which are expected to be adopted by the concerned local governing bodies during 2004.
+As part of efforts to refine and detail the regional plan, the Commission staff in 2006 will complete work publication on a master plan for the Town of Lafayette and a local park and open space plan for the Town of Salem.
+An update to the park and open space plan for the City of West Bend will also be completed.

-The Commission will continue its work on the Ozaukee County multi-jurisdictional comprehensive plan.
-Work during 2005 will include inventory work and the identification of planning issues, goals, and objectives.
-The Commission staff in 2005 will initiate work on multi-jurisdictional comprehensive plans for Kenosha, Racine, Walworth, and Washington Counties, subject to the award of 2005 comprehensive planning grants by the Wisconsin Department of Administration.
+The Commission will continue its work on multi-jurisdicational comprehensive plans for Ozaukee and Washington Counties.
+Work on the Ozaukee County plan during 2006 will include the identification of planning issues, goals, and objectives through a series of public meetings and the preparation of four of the nine required plan elements.
+Work on the Washington County plan will include the collection and documentation of plan inventories and a series of public informational meetings to present the results of the inventories and to begin work on identifying plan goals and objectives.
+The Commission staff also expects to initiate work on multi-jurisdictional comprehensive plans for Kenosha, Racine, and Walworth Counties in 2006.
 The Commission will also continue to serve on advisory committees for the Waukesha County multi-jurisdictional comprehensive plan and provide data and technical assistance as requested by the County.

-The Commission will work and coordinate with each municipality in Milwaukee County as they proceed with comprehensive plan preparation.
+The Commission will work and coordinate with each municipality in Milwaukee County as they proceed with comprehensive plan preparation, and will provide comments on draft comprehensive plans provided by local governments for Commission review.

-The provision of land use and natural resource base data and the provision of technical assistance on land use and natural resource planning matters to public agencies and private interests will continue throughout 2005, as will the review of locally prepared land use and public facility plans.
+The provision of land use and natural resource base data and the provision of technical assistance on land use and natural resource planning matters to public agencies and private interests will continue throughout 2006, as will the review of locally prepared land use and public facility plans.